nenadmiladin/project-x/README.md

 Jenkins-Slave VM was deployed utilizing ansible: project-x/ansible/Jenkins-Slave.yaml

-AKS cluster was deployed with a Terraform files: project-x/terraform/main.tf and project-x/terraform/variables.tf Another option which was written out is to utilize a script: project-x/scripts/cluster.sh
+AKS cluster was deployed with the use of Terraform files: project-x/terraform/main.tf and project-x/terraform/variables.tf Another option which was written out is to utilize a script: project-x/scripts/cluster.sh